Stephen M Davis

 At the age of 12, and with my mother permanently hospitalised, my father moved me to rural Essex.
 This was a good time for me, until the age of 16, when I was in a horrid house fire.
 It was suggested by the doctors, that my life hung in the balance, and so it proved.
 On the fourth day, for nine minutes, I was on the other-side.
 Hey, I was 16 and wasn’t ready to go yet, having too much to do and achieve.

 This incident changed my view and prospective on everything.
-I did okay at school, with a low grade in English being the only downside.
+I did okay at school.
 I loved drawing and with the help of my art tutor, gained a place in St John Cass Royal School of Art studying graphic communication and typography.
 I went on to become a graphic artist, something I detested, feeling I was prostituting a God-given ability.
 I loved art, but hated drawing what other people wanted.
 A relative, who worked for Royal Mail suggested I joined him, as shift work would allow me time to paint whatever I wanted.
 I did, and it gave me a regular income, freeing me to paint what I wanted to paint.
 My art has been described as a cross between Dali and Disney, similar to the rock album covers of the 70s.

 Thirty-two years later, I was fortunate enough to retire early from a senior Royal Mail managerial position.
 Although I have never stopped painting, my artistic temperament was about to show its face in another unexpected way.

-Now retired, I decided to write a book, primarily to improve my English.
+Now retired, I decided to write a book.
 Ha, being a ‘bloke’ I thought let’s write a sci-fi book, ‘coz that’s what blokes do.
-I struggled with this, and although I completed it, was never comfortable with this gene.
+I struggled with this, and although I completed it, was never comfortable with this genre.
 I am not surprised that it resulted in the usual ‘auto, thanks but no thanks,’ from literary agents.
-This though sent me on a mission to get it right.
+This though, sent me on a mission to get it right.

-They say that everyone has a book in them, and so it seems, with six-million independently published novels available on Amazon.
+They say that everyone has a book in them, and so it seems, with eight million independently published novels available on Amazon.
 I once read an author suggest it took them 20-years to become an overnight success, and I get that.
-However, if you are passionate, have a great story with believable characters, you can make this work.

 So, please let me know your views.